Charity diverting more food from landfills onto plates as demand grows | CBC News

 Foodsharing Ottawa's roots date back to 2015 when a group of volunteers decided to launch a food redistribution program in the nation's capital.

-In 2019, the program became a not-for-profit with a board of directors, and has since expanded three fold during both the pandemic and amid the rise in food prices faced by charities.
+In 2019, the program became a not-for-profit with a board of directors and has since expanded threefold, during both the pandemic and the rise in food prices.

-While word of Foodsharing Ottawa has been spreading among restaurant owners and grocers, the rise in demand for fresh food has easily outpaced supply, said Foodsharing Ottawa's Lekovic,
+While word of Foodsharing Ottawa has been spreading among restaurant owners and grocers, the rise in demand for fresh food has easily outpaced supply, said chair Lekovic.

 With only 10 businesses that consistently donate surplus food, she said the push is on to recruit more suppliers, which often involves reassuring business owners.